-ATMIA serves more than 10,000 members from over 650+ companies in over 70 countries spanning the whole ATM ecosphere, including financial institutions, independent ATM installers, equipment manufacturers, processors and a plethora of ATM service and value-added solution providers.
+ATMIA is the leading non-profit trade association representing the entire global ATM industry.
+ATMIA serves more than 11,000 members from over 650 companies located in 70 countries spanning the entire ATM ecosphere, including financial institutions, independent ATM deployers, equipment manufacturers, processors and a plethora of ATM service and value-added solution providers.

 The Centre for European Policy Studies (CEPS) is a leading think tank and forum for debate on EU affairs, with an in-house research capacity and an extensive network of partner institutions throughout the world.